 So you have succumbed to the allure of conversational marketing.
 Good for you!
 There is hardly a more natural way to provide a personalized experience on the web 24/7.
-Though, before you dive into crafting your first conversational bot, let me share a checklist on how to build a chatbot that converts!
+Though, before you dive into crafting your first conversational bot, let me share a checklist on how to build a chatbot conversation that converts!

 Naturally, in order to market, you need to know your audience.
-You might be wanting to address your entire customer base or, perhaps, you are building a chatbot for a customer group exhibiting certain kind of behavior.
+You might be wanting to address your entire customer base or, perhaps, you are designing a chatbot conversation for a customer group exhibiting certain kind of behavior.
 Depending on your needs you might need to create more than one chatbot to engage all types of people equally.

 This is no groundbreaking news, yet it’s a step that will save you a lot of time in the long run.
 Before you start dragging, dropping and connecting, determine the goal of the conversation.